samuelsycamore/nextjs-tech-career-blog/posts/learning-to-code-off-grid.md

 I am often too mentally and physically drained to invest more than an hour into studying at night, and it’s rare for me to stay awake past 9:00 PM on weekdays.

 The moon begins to rise above the tree line as I crawl back under my wool blankets for the night.
 I set my alarm for 4:00 AM, and I swear to myself that tomorrow morning, I’m not going to snooze.

+*This piece was originally published on DEV.to. <a href="https://dev.to/tanoaksam/learning-to-code-in-an-off-grid-cabin-in-the-woods-592l" target="_blank">Click here</a> to visit and drop a comment.*